1963 Atlantic hurricane season: Systems

-Tropical Storm One
+Unnamed tropical storm

 Toward the end of May, a tropical disturbance moved northward from Panama toward the western Caribbean Sea.
 On May 31, a trough moved across eastern Cuba.
 On June 1, a tropical depression developed over the western Bahamas.
 Initially, the depression could have been a subtropical cyclone, due to an upper-level low located over the circulation.
 The depression moved to the northeast and later to the north, strengthening into a tropical storm on June 2.
 A day later, the storm attained peak winds of 60 mph (95 km/h); on the same day, the storm made landfall just west of Cape Hatteras, North Carolina.
 By June 4, the storm weakened to a tropical depression as it continued northwestward through Virginia, Maryland, and finally Pennsylvania, where the depression degenerated into a trough.

 The disturbance dropped heavy rainfall across Cuba, reaching 7.50 in in Santiago de Cuba.
 The storm produced gusty winds along the eastern United States coast, from North Carolina through Maryland.
 Winds reached 40 mph (65 km/h) in Ocean City, Maryland and 39 mph (64 km/h) in Norfolk, Virginia.
 The latter city recorded 6.87 in of rainfall in a 24-hour period, setting a daily rainfall record for the location.
 Heavy rainfall reached as far north as Washington, D.C.